-For Tackle-Salesforce integration updates and releases, see What's new - Salesforce integration.
+For Tackle for Salesforce integration updates and releases, see What's new - Salesforce integration.

 January 2025